 BUCHAN DISTRICT - Buchan Old Sawmill site 2286 Bruthen, Buchan Road, Buchan

 WAIREWA DISTRICT - Wairewa DELWP Waterpoint, Opposite Wairewa Transfer Station, Carl Smith Road, Wairewa

 ORBOST DISTRICT - Newmerella Recreation Reserve, 5234 Princes Highway, Newmerella

 CANN RIVER DISTRICT - Cann River Transfer Station, 20 Coast Road, Cann River

 MALLACOOTA DISTRICT - Mallacoota Transfer Station, Betka Road, Mallacoota

-Signage will be installed identifying these official collection sites in the near future.
+Signs will mark these official collection sites soon.
 The next collection is scheduled for June 2021.